Infineon/Infineon-Design-System-Tokens/README.md

 - `yarn build-storybook`

-## Compile
+## Bundle

-- `yarn compile`
+- `yarn bundle`

-Generates a `bootstrap-theme.scss` variable file to use in any bootstrap project and `index.min.css` with custom styles.
+Generates a ready to use bundle in dist folder.

 ***